 Ford Explorer vs Toyota Highlander

-Powered by a 2.7-liter inline-four engine, the Highlander makes a meagre 185 hp and 184 lb-ft. of torque.
+Powered by a 2.7-liter inline-four engine, the Highlander makes a meager 185 hp and 184 lb-ft. of torque.
 Those numbers are underwhelming for a three-row SUV.
 With a full load of passengers and cargo, this mill struggles to keep up with other vehicles in its class.
 The Highlander is priced at $31,330.
-The Highlander when equipped with the larger V6 engine has enough gusto to get it going even with a full load of passengers and cargo without much drama.
+The Highlander, when equipped with the larger V6 engine, has enough gusto to get it going even with a full load of passengers and cargo without much drama.

 2019 Ford Explorer Final Verdict